This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Is the Wayb Pico right for everyone?
-No. But if your family is going on an extended trip or relying on lots of taxis in your daily life and a folding travel car seat is on your must-have list, give the Wayb Pico a serious look once it’s available again.
+No. But if your family is going on an extended trip or relying on lots of taxis in your daily life and a folding travel car seat is on your must-have list, you need to give the Wayb Pico a serious look!

 Ride Safer Travel Vest review

 -Size small: minimum age 3, fits best for 30+ lbs and 35-47″

 -Size large: minimum age 4, fits best for 50+ lbs and 45-57″